Last Updated: December 13, 2024

 For this exercise, download the Stakeholder Analysis Worksheet.xlsx.

 Use the Stakeholder Analysis Worksheet.xlsx for this exercise and complete the analysis for at least two stakeholders in your Master Project.
-These do not have to be individuals; stakeholders could be groups.
+These stakeholders do not have to be individuals; they could be groups.

 There are seven steps to this analysis: